Never Counted Out – Ted Trimble

 Within one season of the dams coming down, spring-run salmon totals went from less than 200 fish a year returning to spawn, to more than 10,000.
 By the early 2000s when fish screen diversions and ladders were built, between 16,000 and 18,000 fish began to return to Butte Creek.

 “Before the restoration project, everyone seemed to be at odds with another.
 Farmers, environmentalists and government agencies all had different priorities and ways to best manage water.
-This effort brought us all together.
-We walked along the fields and creek together, rather than into a courtroom against one another.
-We each had a financial stake and now the results speak for themselves.”
+This effort all brought us together.”

 “We are in the midst of modernizing our entire system.
 We know we have to evolve and look forward if we want to keep up with demand in the boom-and-bust years we’re experiencing.”